-This vegan lobster tempura roll recipe is fun to make and tastes amazing.
-Meaty lobster mushrooms are are coated in a light tempura batter then fried.
+This vegan lobster tempura maki recipe is fun to make and tastes amazing.
+Meaty lobster mushrooms are coated in a light tempura batter and then fried.
 They are paired with creamy avocado and crunchy kimchi to create a unique sushi roll that’s perfect for sushi night!

 Since it doesn’t really feel like the holidays are coming, we’re not doing traditionally holiday-ish food on Friday.
 I tested out these sushi rolls and, they are, ::chef’s kiss:: perfectly perfect for us this Christmas.
 I’ll also be busy making this Mongolian “Beef“, Firecracker Cauliflower and these sweet potato tempura rolls at some point this week while watching the snow fall and feeling gratitude for what’s here and being okay with what is.